Saturday, 24 August 2024

 "...Everyone knows Brian.
 He’s a bit of a party animal and I think he just got excited last night.
 His head will be hurting this morning.’'

-Mr Spencer's head will recover; the families of the the three children who died have far worse pain which will last for the rest of their lives.
+Mr Spencer's head will recover; the families of the the three children who died have far worse pain which will never leave them.
 The children who were stabbed, but survived, have suffered an experience that no child should face, and will live with the trauma caused by that horrific attack for the rest of their lives.
 As a father of two, you would expect Spencer to have shown some respect for their feelings.
 Still, when it's party time...

 Thankfully, the vast majority of Southport residents responded magnificently, as has been widely covered in the world's press.
 Especially deserving of praise are Leanne Lucas, the 35-year old Yoga teacher who tried to protect children by covering them with her own body, despite being stabbed herself; Jonathan Hayes, the businessman who went to help and was stabbed in the leg.
 Both are still in hospital.
 Then there were the police officers who tackled Rudakubana while he was still armed with a knife.
 Also - Joel Verite, who confronted Rudakubana and told SkyNews how he: